One of my favorite things about WAHM week is that I get to “share” some of my favorite WAHMs with you. One of those WAHMs is Gayla McCord.

 Because Gayla is an online mentor, of sorts, I was excited when she agreed to be interviewed for this project.
 I met Gayla through the MomGadget Forum, a forum that she started.
 Her advice there (along with the advice of others) helped me get WritingThoughts off the ground.

-Before we get started with the interview, here are some of Gayla’s blogs for you to check out:
+Before we get started with the interview, here are some of the blogs Gayla has worked on in the past:

 - Gayla McCord.
 Gayla’s personal blog.